The best cycling holidays in Europe.

 Your final day’s ride leads you along quiet rural roads through gently rolling countryside to the coastal town of Sciacca.
 This is a very fertile region of Sicily and your route is lined with orchards and vineyards.
 Sciacca (pronounced ‘Shak-a’) is built on various levels leading uphill from the sea.
 It has one of the largest fishing fleets on Sicily and it’s quite a spectacle to watch the boats unloading their catches on the quayside each morning.
 These same fish will be served up in local restaurants later the same day.
 The town is also known for its thermal waters and more adventurous guests might be tempted to try the nearby ‘steam caves’.
 Spend the night in a comfortable centrally located B&B.

 After breakfast it’s time to head for home or your next adventure.
-Transfers to Palermo Airport from Sciacca can be arranged at the time of booking.
+You wil be transferred to Palermo Airport for your onward flight.

 Bikes